9 Best Lightweight 2-person Tents under 200$ for Backpacking & Bike Touring

 Check Also:

 > Naturehike Tents REVIEW!
-11 Tents Compared for 2024
+11 Tents Compared for 2026

-ALPS Mountaineering Zephyr 2-Person Tent
+2. ALPS Mountaineering Zephyr 2-Person Tent

 bike touring tent ALPS Mountaineering Zephyr 2-Person

 The geometry is different from the classic two-person lightweight tents, and it looks designed to withstand strong winds.
 Walls made from mesh improve air circulation, preventing condensation from collecting inside the tent.
-The tent is pretty wide to fit two persons comfortably, but for those who need even more space, a 3-person tent version is available.

 Specs

-Hyke & Byke Zion 2P Two-Person Lightweight Tent and Footprint
+3. Hyke & Byke Zion 2P Two-Person Lightweight Tent and Footprint

 cycle touring tent Zion 2P Two Person Lightweight with Footprint

-Hyke & Bike is an outdoor brand based in the US, there is a lot of information about them on their website which makes them easier to trust.
+Hyke & Bike is an outdoor brand based in the US.
+There is a lot of information about them on their website, which makes them easier to trust.
 They are also involved in charity and microloans and seem to have an ethical corporate profile.

 Specs